 Silver Cloud Wiki

-Silver Cloud cruise ship's hull was constructed at the yard of Visentini (near Trieste Italy), while the superstructure and final outfitting were done at the T. Marotti shipyard (Genoa Italy).
+Silver Cloud ship's hull was constructed at the yard of Visentini (near Trieste Italy), while the superstructure and final outfitting were done at the T. Marotti shipyard (Genoa Italy).
 The ship has a twin-sister - Silver Wind, that entered service in 1995.

 Silver Cloud is a luxury cruise ship operated with all-inclusive deals.
-The ship has one of the best scores in terms of space-to-guest ratios (56,8) and also scores a very good guest-to-crew ratio (1,3).
+The boat has one of the best scores in terms of space-to-guest ratios (56,8) and also scores a very good guest-to-crew ratio (1,3).
 All officers and crew members are European trained.

 The ship is at the same age as the owner Silversea company - headquartered in Monaco, and owned by the Lefebvre Family (Rome Italy).
 Through the years, the Silversea cruise line succeeded on the tip luxury cruising market and enlarged its fleet with bigger ships.

 Silversea's "flight and cruise" package deals (by the "Silver Sky" program) are inclusive of the luxury cruise fare, discount round-trip airfare (Economy Class) and airport-pier-airport transfers.